BRGOVIND/Daily.Os/README.md

 No AI chat popping up everywhere.

 Just a clean place to organize your day.
+And I did this for me, Not for my resume.

 ---

 ## Features

-- 📅 Calendar-first workflow
+-  Calendar-first workflow
-- ✅ Daily tasks
+-  Daily tasks
-- 🎯 Today's Focus
+-  Today's Focus
-- 🌸 Habit tracking
+-  Habit tracking
-- 🔁 Recurring tasks
+-  Recurring tasks
-- 📝 Daily journal & notes
+-  Daily journal & notes
-- 📊 Productivity insights
+-  Productivity insights
-- 🌳 Progress tree
+-  Progress tree
-- 📦 Export / Import data
+-  Export / Import data
-- 🌐 Offline-first
+-  Offline-first
-- 📱 Installable as a PWA
+-  Installable as a PWA

 Everything is stored locally using IndexedDB.